PrimeTimeTran/next-blog/data/blog/dynamic-programming.md

 ## Can Construct

-Write a function that takes
+Write a function `canConstruct(target, wordBank)` that accepts a target string and an array of strings.

+The function should return a boolean indicating whether or not the `target` can be constructed by concatenating elements of the `wordBank` array.

+You may reuse elements of `wordBank` as many times as needed.

 ```js
 const canConstruct = (target, wordBank) => {